 Pros:

-4. Enhanced Confidence: Implants provide a high level of confidence as they are securely anchored in the jaw.
+- Enhanced Confidence: Implants provide a high level of confidence as they are securely anchored in the jaw.
 This eliminates concerns associated with dentures, such as slipping or clicking.
-Individuals can eat, speak, and smile without worrying about their restoration coming loose.
+For those considering dental implants Rockville MD, this option allows individuals to eat, speak, and smile without worrying about their restoration coming loose.

 Cons: